2024 WS Runners,

 - Wilderness: The remoteness of the trail can lead to disaster for anyone not experienced in the "backwoods."
 For your own well-being and survival, we recommend that you do not attempt a training run alone without letting someone know exactly where you are going and what time you will return.
 Trail markings will not be completed until a few days prior to the Run.
 We strongly advise people who are unfamiliar with the area to buddy up with a "native guide."
 Carry ample fluids, a water filtration pump and food supplies.
 There are dry stretches of over 8 miles during the Run and of 16 or more miles during training runs.

-- Trail Markings: Trail markings will consist of yellow surveyor's tape tied to branches, "W.S.
+- Trail Markings: Trail markings will consist of pink surveyor's tape tied to branches, "W.S.
 TRAIL" signs nailed to trees, and arrows and signs. ("Pioneer Express Trail" markers are located along portions of the trail.
 Do not refer to these as Run markers.)
-In addition, every effort will be made to place approximately 400 Glo-Sticks along the last 38 miles of the trail to brighten the trail at night.
+In addition, reflectors will be placed along the last 38 miles of the trail for the dark hours.
 Run Management does its best to provide an adequately marked trail, but it is necessary for runners to continually remain alert as they travel.
 On occasion, persons not associated with the event have altered or removed course markings, or Run management cannot place signage at a critical turn on Run day due to unusual circumstances.
 A working knowledge of the trail, particularly of those miles that will be covered in the dark, will be of infinite benefit to the runner who attempts the Western States Endurance Run.
 YOU are ultimately responsible to follow the correct course.

 - Trail Etiquette: Please be courteous to hikers, other runners and horsemen.
 Collisions on these narrow trails may be disastrous.
 If you wish to pass another runner, ask for "trail right" or "trail left" before attempting to pass.
 Slower runners must yield the trail to runners wishing to pass.
 Horses may be spooked by the sudden appearance of a runner, with serious consequences to the rider.
 Stop and step off the trail to let oncoming horses pass.
 Runners should never pass a horse from behind without first notifying the rider.